Tsegish23/My-profile/README.md

 # Hi There
 ## This is Tsegazeab
--I used to work on Logistics here in Belgium
+- I used to work on Logistics here in Belgium
--I have diploma in banking and finance
+- I have diploma in banking and finance
--I have worked as finance head 4 years in private college in Ethiopia -I am interested on webdesign professional
+- I have worked as finance head 4 years in private college in Ethiopia
+- I am interested on webdesign professional

 My Favourite drinks
  <ol>